aspose-drawing/Aspose.Drawing-Documentation/net/developer-guide/working-with-vector-graphics/_index.md

 1. Instantiate an object of Bitmap class
 1. Initialize an object of Graphics class from this bitmap
 1. Define a Pen object with desired parameters
-1. Initialize a new object of GrahpicsPath class and add Lines to its path collection
+1. Initialize a new object of GraphicsPath class and add Lines to its path collection